Image Credit: Dendenal/Shutterstock.com

 In 2010, Guatemala received crude petroleum under preferential pricing from Venezuela and Mexico.
 According to the Caracas Energy Accord, Venezuela provided extra shipments of crude petroleum to Guatemala.
 Guatemala further became a member of the Petrocaribe Energy Cooperation Agreement (PetroCaribe), which allowed the country to obtain more petroleum from Venezuela by initially paying only 50% of the required cost and paying the balance within a period of 25 years.

-The revision of the country’s mining law is expected to boost several mining projects.
 The future of the mining industry in Guatemala will largely depend on the government’s ability to resolve the ongoing mining conflict and take necessary steps to stabilize its mining operations.

 Disclaimer: The Author of this article does not imply any investment recommendation and some content is speculative in nature.
 The Author is not affiliated in any way with any companies mentioned and all statistical information is publically available.